andmadri/minishell/README.md

 }
 ```

-- `chdir()`: Changes the current working directory to a char *string taken as the PATH to the directory you want to change
+- `chdir()`: Changes the current working directory to a char *string taken as the PATH to the directory you want to change.

 Part of cd's function is also to update the environment variables PWD and OLDPWD.
-Cd should also be able to take you to the **HOME** directory if cd ~ and cd should be able to take you to the **OLDPWD** directory if cd -
+Cd should also be able to take you to the **HOME** directory if cd ~ and cd should be able to take you to the **OLDPWD** directory if cd -.

 ### pwd
 Prints the current working directory.
-It shows the absolute path of the shell’s current directory
+It shows the absolute path of the shell’s current directory.

 ```c
 int	ft_pwd(t_data *data, t_command *command, bool print)